Food and Drug Administration Modernization Act of 1997: Food safety and labeling

 The act eliminates the requirement of the FDA's premarket approval for most packaging and other substances that come in contact with food and may migrate into it.
 Instead, the law establishes a process whereby the manufacturer can notify the agency of its intent to use certain food contact substances and, unless the FDA objects within 120 days, the manufacturer may proceed with the marketing of the new product.
 Implementation of the notification process is contingent on additional appropriations to cover its cost to the agency.
 The act also expands procedures under which the FDA can authorize health claims and nutrient content claims without reducing the statutory standard.
+Redbook 2000 incorporates FDAMA's updates on food contact substances.

 Standards for medical products

 In the area of drugs, the law codifies the agency's current practice of allowing in certain circumstances one clinical investigation as the basis for product approval.
 The act, however, does preserve the presumption that, as a general rule, two adequate and well-controlled studies are needed to prove the product's safety and effectiveness.
+The current FDA commissioner, Marty Makary, indicated the FDA will reinterpret this statute to justify the broad use of one pivotal trial in 2026.

 In the area of medical devices, the act specifies that the FDA may keep out of the market products whose manufacturing processes are so deficient that they could present a serious health hazard.
 The law also gives the agency authority to take appropriate action if the technology of a device suggests that it is likely to be used for a potentially harmful unlabeled use.

-FDA Modernation Act 2.0
+FDA Modernization Act 2.0

 In 2022, the FDA Modernization Act 2.0 was approved and signed into law by President Joe Biden.
 The FDA Modernization Act of 2.0 removed the requirement for animal testing in drug development, making it optional.
 This enabled further development of new alternative technologies such as cell assays, computer modeling, and bioprinting.